threecolts/scanzy-barcodescanner-sample-ionic-cordova/README.md

 ```

-#### For IOS project, run the app using the Xcode:
+#### For an IOS project, run the app using Xcode:
 * Open the workspace file ScanzyBarcodeScannerSDKSampleReactNative.xcworkspace (not .xcodeproj) from the ios * directory in Xcode.
 * Adjust Provisioning and Signing settings.
 * Choose one simulator or local device to run the app.

-#### For Android project, Run the app using the Android Studio:
+#### For an Android project, run the app using Android Studio:
-* Open the project located in platforms/android using the Android Studio.
+* Open the project located in platforms/android using Android Studio.
 * Select File --> Sync Project with Gradle Files
-* If you met with 'Unable to determine Android SDK directory' build error:
+* If you experience the 'Unable to determine Android SDK directory' build error:
   Create new File --> Project--> Platform --> android--> local.properties.
   Then add sdk.dir={YOUR_SDK_PATH} (example: sdk.dir=/Users/admin/Library/Android/sdk) to the file, and try to sync again.